afoley587/52-weeks-of-projects-2024/06-sorting-algs-in-golang/README.md

 5. Insert the current element into its correct position in the sorted sublist.
 6. Repeat steps 2-5 for each remaining unsorted element until the entire list is sorted.

-Insertion sort is an efficient algorithm for sorting small lists or lists that are almost sorted.
+Insertion Sort is an efficient algorithm for sorting small lists or lists that are almost sorted.
 Its average and worst-case time complexity is O(n^2), where n is the number of elements in the list.
 However, its best-case time complexity is O(n) when the list is already sorted.
 Additionally, insertion sort has a space complexity of O(1), making it suitable for situations with limited memory resources.

 ## A Data Structure Approach - Heap Sort
+### Overview

+So we've done bubble and insertion sort.
+Is there more we can do by possibly modifying our thinking and introducing some different data structures into the mix?
+Let's try something new...
+Heap Sort!

-Heap sort is a comparison-based sorting algorithm that leverages the properties of a binary heap data structure to efficiently sort elements.
+Heap Sort is a comparison-based sorting algorithm that leverages the properties of a binary heap data structure to efficiently sort elements.
 It consists of two main phases: heap construction and heapification.